Skibobbing

-Skibobbing (also called skibiking or snowbiking) is a winter sport involving a bicycle-type frame attached to skis instead of wheels and sometimes a set of foot skis.
-The use of foot skis is what defines "skibobbing".
+Skibob (also called skibob or snowbiking) is a winter sport involving a bicycle-type frame attached to skis instead of wheels and sometimes a set of foot skis.
+The use of foot skis is what defines "skibob".

 Although skibobs are often called ski bikes or snow bikes, they are different, and the sport should also not be confused with snowbiking, which is the sport or recreation of bicycling on snow.

-Type-1 skibobs have minimal to no suspension.
+Type-1 skibob have minimal to no suspension.
 The rider sits on the seat and foot skis are used for control.

 Type-2 bikes, also known as "peggers", are similar in design to a mountain bike which usually has full suspension but utilizes the foot pegs and are generally operated standing up.
 Also called "freestyle" ski bikes.

 Type-3 bikes, or 'Trikes' have 1 ski in the front and 2 in the back and are considered more stable and easier to ride.